grpc-ecosystem/grpc-codelabs/codelabs/grpc-java-streaming/README.md

 ---

-# Generating client and server code  {#generating-client-and-server-code}
+# Generating client and server code

 Next we need to generate the gRPC client and server interfaces from our `.proto` service definition.
 We do this using the protocol buffer compiler `protoc` with a special gRPC Java plugin.
 You need to use the [proto3](https://github.com/google/protobuf/releases) compiler (which supports both proto2 and proto3 syntax) in order to generate gRPC services.